 \section{Abstract}

 We present new JWST/NIRCam 4--5~$\mu$m (F410M, F430M) and JWST/MIRI 18--25~$\mu$m (F1800W, F2100W, F2550W) imaging detections of the nearby (3.6~pc) cold (275~K) gas giant exoplanet \epsindAb.
 The F2550W detection of \epsindAb\ constitutes the longest wavelength image of an exoplanet acquired to date.
-Combining three decades of radial velocity monitoring, Gaia-Hipparcos absolute astrometry, and relative astrometry from direct imaging (including the new NIRCam astrometry), we conduct a comprehensive re-analysis of \epsindAb's orbit and obtain a dynamical mass $M_{\rm Ab} = 6.5^{+0.7}_{-0.6}\;M_{\rm Jup}$.
+Combining three decades of radial velocity (RV) monitoring, Gaia-Hipparcos absolute astrometry, and relative astrometry from direct imaging (including the new NIRCam astrometry), we conduct a comprehensive re-analysis of \epsindAb's orbit and obtain a dynamical mass $M_{\rm Ab} = 6.5^{+0.7}_{-0.6}\;M_{\rm Jup}$.
+Additionally, we demonstrate that the combination of unmodeled stellar activity, partial orbital coverage, and stitching together RVs from different instruments biased the eccentricity in previous orbit fits and led to an incorrect prediction for the planet's position at the JWST imaging discovery epoch.
 Using \epsindAb's NIRCam and MIRI photometry, we assemble the first 4--25~$\mu$m spectral energy distribution (SED) of a cold gas giant outside the Solar System.
 The NIRCam photometry supports a metal-enriched atmosphere for \epsindAb\ based on analysis with atmospheric model grids, consistent with predictions from the giant planet mass-metallicity relation.
 While the current data do not provide definitive evidence for or against the presence of water ice clouds, we tentatively find that the H$_2$O vapor absorption-dominated F2550W photometry is systematically brighter ($>1\sigma$, but $<2\sigma$) than predictions from cloud-free/rainout chemistry models and better explained by a cloudy model.
 We calculate a bolometric luminosity of $\log L_{\rm bol}/L_\odot = -7.23 \pm 0.03$~dex by directly integrating \epsindAb's SED.
 Combining this with the planet's dynamical mass and age ($3.5 \pm 1.0$~Gyr), we demonstrate excellent agreement with evolutionary model predictions in a new regime of low luminosities, low masses, and old ages.
-Our results establish \epsindAb\ as a benchmark system for planetary evolution studies and set the stage for the detailed atmospheric characterization of this frigid extrasolar world.
+Our results establish \epsindAb\ as a benchmark system for planetary evolution studies and set the stage for the detailed atmospheric characterization of this temperate extrasolar world.

 \keywords{\uat{James Webb Space Telescope}{2291} --- \uat{Coronagraphic imaging}{313} --- \uat{Extrasolar gaseous giant planets}{509} --- \uat{Exoplanet Atmospheres}{487} --- \uat{Exoplanet evolution}{491}}